Not Batavia Moraine

 Property damage was estimated in the six figures, a huge sum for the late 1940s” (Mark Graczyk, “HIDDEN HISTORY: An Easter Sunday flood, 1947,” thedailynewsonline.com, June 26, 2011).

 Today’s floods were yesterday’s norm.
-Batavia was under water during Book of Mormon time and the Batavia Moraine was inaccessible.
+Batavia was underwater during Book of Mormon time, and the Batavia Moraine was inaccessible.
 Without an Internal Map, Book of Mormon geographers will change their models according to the faulty interpretations of man.
 This is the map that Olive based her work on by Frank Leverett – Glacial formations and drainage features of the Erie and Ohio basins, 1902:

 Batavia Moraine - Glacial formations and drainage features of the Erie and Ohio basins by Leverett, Frank, 1902